Should Employees Have Transparent Salaries? Part II

-Turns out there is a public accessible database on a website called the Sacramento Bee containing over a decade of salary history on California state workers.
-This means University of California, California State University and other state worker organizations salaries can be viewed by anyone.
+Turns out there is a publicly accessible database on a website called the Sacramento Bee containing over a decade of salary history on California state workers.
+This means the University of California, California State University and other state worker organizations salaries can be viewed by anyone.

 Now, back to the original question, how do you feel knowing that two people in the same state worker system where one is paid $3.58 million and other twelve thousand?

 The answer to this question has puzzled social scientists and economists resulting in different theories involving salaries.
 If people are resentful towards others with different salaries, salaries in the workplace should not be transparent, on the other hand, if they are indifferent, the salaries can be transparent.
 From here, we will cover two models and see if transparent salaries should be leveraged.

 Rational Updating Model

 In this first theory, people perceive their inequality in terms of opportunities.
 If someone views their coworker’s salary and see that they are higher than theirs, then they will ‘update’ their predictions on their future earnings and assume that they are likely to receive a raise.
 Contrasting, if their coworkers around them have lower salaries than them, then they will see their future as less bright.
 In other words, they logically conclude the people around them determine what their future earnings should look like.

 While Rational Updating is a logical view, Relative Income Model is emotional.
 If employees discover that they are being paid less than their coworkers, they will see it as a signal of underappreciation from their managers, and resentment towards the one who is earning more.

 Back in 2009, economists knew that the Sacramento Bee was relatively unknown.
 As a result, they conducted a study to verify which model held true.
 The economists set up a study where they would send several thousand emails to employees at three different University of California colleges alerting them of Sacramento Bee.